Chat with us, powered by LiveChat

 • Targets Multiple Muscles

 Plate curls target several muscles at once.
-If you want stronger and bigger arms, exercises that only target your biceps are not enough, you must do exercises that also target your brachioradialis and brachialis muscles.
+If you want stronger and bigger arms, exercises that only target your biceps are not enough.
+You must do exercises that also target your brachioradialis and brachialis muscles.
 All muscles must be trained at the same time for your arm workout to be effective.

 • Grip Strength